cloudknit-io/cloudknit/docs/component_details_view.md

 * **Concise Logs:** These logs do not show any unnecessary or verbose information to the end-user.

-*  **Detailed Logs:** As the name suggests these logs show every bit of information emitted by zlifecycle logging mechanism, these usually aren't required except for a few cases that require thorough debugging.
+*  **Detailed Logs:** As the name suggests these logs show every bit of information emitted by zlifecycle's logging mechanism and can sometimes be useful for troubleshooting.

 ### Detailed Cost Breakdown